rsaitov/Books/Andrew Hunt, David Thomas - The pragmatic programmer/Chapter 2 - A Pragmatic Approach/README.md

 - **You have a better feel for progress.**

 Tracer bullets don't always hit their target.
 It's the same with tracer code.

+## Prototypes and Post-it Notes

+Prototyping is much cheaper than full-scale production.
+We build software prototypes in the same fashion, and for the same reasons - to analyze and expose risk, and to offer chances for correction at a greatly reduced cost.

+We tend to think of prototypes as code-based, but they don't always have to be.

+If you find yourself in an environment where you cannot give up the details, then you need to ask yourself if you are really building a protoype at all.
+Perhaps a tracer bullet style would be more appropriate in this case.

+You may prototype anything that carries risk, hasn't been tried before or that is absolutely critical to the final system.
+Anything unproven, experimental or doubtful.
+Anything you aren't comfortable with.

+Things to prototype:
+- Architecture.
+- New functionality in an existing system.
+- Structure or contents of external data.
+- Third-party tools or components.
+- Perfomance issues.
+- User interface design.

+It's not about the code produced, but in the lessons learned.

+**Prototype to Learn**

+On prototyping you may ignore:
+- Correctness.
+- Completeness.
+- Robustness.
+- Style.

+## Domain Languages

+Computer languages influence __how__ you think about a problem, and how you think about communication.

+**Program Close to the Problem Domain**

+A mini-language doesn't have to be used directly by the application to be useful.